daisygunn/around-the-world/README.md

 As children aren't always guaranteed to have mobile phones this website has been designed to work well on desktops & tablets as well, to ensure that no matter the device the user has a positive user experience.

 ### Scope
-In order to acheive the desired user and business goals this website will include the following:
+In order to achieve the desired user and business goals this website will include the following:
 1. A landing page with:
-- a H1 element
+- an H1 element
 - Interactive 3D globe that responds to mouse movement
 - Navigation bar